 In summary, there are many methods that have evolved to treat flat mucosal lesions with pre-malignant or malignant findings.
 RFA is generally the most widespread method with increasing evidence of its utility backed by a strong safety record.
 The development of circumferential balloons as well as through-the-scope segmental pads has made it more user-friendly.
-In patients who have failed RFA after multiple attempts, consideration should be given to alternative modalities including APC, cryoablation and potentially photodynamic therapy based on local expertise.
+In patients who have failed RFA after multiple attempts, consideration should be given to alternative modalities including APC, cryoablation and potentially PDT based on local expertise.

 Endoscopic Management of Post-Operative Complications